bss114/protocols/libraryprep_metagenomic/IlluminaPrep_Individual.md

 ## Theory

-This protocol uses the [Illumina DNA Prep protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-10.pdf); however, reaction volumes have been scaled for cost savings, and all steps should be performed on samples simultaneously in strip tibes using a multichannel pipettor.
+This protocol uses the [Illumina DNA Prep protocol](https://support-docs.illumina.com/LP/IlluminaDNAPrep/Content/LP/FrontPages/IlluminaDNAPrep.htm); however, reaction volumes have been scaled for cost savings, and all steps should be performed on samples simultaneously in strip tubes using a multichannel pipettor.
 Also, to aid in cost reductions, optional substitutions of some illumina reagents are included which may facilitate higher throughput processing.
 Broadly speaking, this library step involves 4 steps:

 1) Tagmentation: in this step, DNA becomes bound to magnetic beads and an enzymatic process shears the DNA while leaving handles that will allow for subsequent amplification and indexing.
 The reaction takes place on a thermocycler and is stopped by the addition of SDS (buffer TSB).
 The protocol must continue to step 2 immediately on completion.